dmlc/xgboost/README.md

 ## rabit: Robust Allreduce and Broadcast Interface

-rabit is a light weight library designed to provide fault tolerant interface of Allreduce and Broadcast.
+rabit is a light weight library that provides a fault tolerant interface of Allreduce and Broadcast.
 It is designed to support easy implementation of distributed machine learning programs, many of which sits naturally under Allreduce abstraction.

 Contributors: https://github.com/tqchen/rabit/graphs/contributors